 Chateau Peyrabon Vineyards, Terroir, Grapes, Winemaking

-The vineyard for Chateau Peyrabon has a terroir of sand, gravel, clay and limestone soils.
+The vineyard for Chateau Peyrabon has a terroir of sand, gravel, clay, and limestone soils.
 The vines are on average 25 years of age.
-The vineyard has a vine density that ranges from 6,500 vines per hectare to to 8,500 vines per hectare.
-The newer plantings are at the higher levels of density.
-The vines are still young with an average of of 25 years.
+The vineyard has a vine density that ranges from 6,500 vines per hectare to 8,500 vines per hectare.
+The newer plantings are at higher levels of density.
+The vines are still young with an average of 25 years.

 Chateau La Fleur Peyrabon is vinified in tank.
-Malolactic fermentation is in vat.
+Malolactic fermentation is in vats.
 The wine is aged in an average of 50% new, French oak barrels for about 14 months before bottling.

 For Chateau Peyrabon, the vines are picked using a combination of mechanical harvesters and manual pickers.
-The wines are vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in tank.
+The wines are vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in tanks.
 The wine is then aged in 33% new, French oak barrels for an average of 14 months before bottling.